 2. Update Your Front Door Hardware

 To give your front door a consistent look with the rest of your house, choose hardware that has the same finish as your indoor handles and drawer pulls.
 The hardware throughout our house is matte black, so Hunter and I chose our exterior hardware accordingly.
 We installed a number pad entry lock and handle for ease of entry and the matching door handle.
 We also chose a matte black handle for our storm door (which looked like it was straight out of the 60s!).
 Updating your front door hardware is an inexpensive way to tie your entryway into your entire home.

 3. Inexpensive Ways to Add Some Life to Your Front Door

 Another easy and inexpensive way to update your front door is to add plants on either side of the entryway.
-I chose galvanized planters and filled them with palms from Lowe’s (my exact planters are out of stock, but I love these).
-They are low maintenance plants in South Carolina and add a fun coastal vibe to our front door.
+I chose galvanized planters and filled them with palms from Lowe’s (my exact planters are out of stock, but I love these too).
+Palms are low maintenance plants in South Carolina and add a fun coastal vibe to our front door.
 Consider adding plants around your door to frame it and make it all the more welcoming!

 4. Add Fun Details to Personalize Your Entryway